ccipd/MRQy/README.md

-# ImageQC
+# MRQy

-ImageQC tool is a new version of the HistoQC for the quality control of computed tomography (CT) and magnetic resonance imaging (MRI) modalities.
+MRQy tool is a new version of the HistoQC for the quality control of computed tomography (CT) and magnetic resonance imaging (MRI) modalities.

 ## Description